 Intracellular coccidian protozoan parasites in the genus Sarcocystis.

-Humans are the natural definitive host for Sarcocystis hominis and S. suihominis, acquired by eating undercooked sarcocyst-containing beef or pork.
-Aberrant, dead-end intermediate-host infection can occur in humans with S. nesbitti and possibly other species when food, water, or soil contaminated with the feces from a sporocystshedding definitive host (likely a reptile) are ingested.
+Humans are the natural definitive host for Sarcocystis hominis, S. heydorni, and S. suihominis, acquired by eating undercooked sarcocyst-containing beef or pork, resulting in intestinal sarcocystosis.
+Dead-end intermediate host infection can occur in humans with S. nesbitti and possibly other species when food, water, or soil contaminated with the feces from a reptilian sporocyst-shedding definitive host (likely snake) is ingested, resulting in muscular sarcocystosis.

 Human intestinal sarcocystosis occurs worldwide, but the prevalence is poorly defined and may vary regionally.
 Outbreaks of symptomatic muscular sarcocystosis among tourists in Malaysia suggest that intermediate-host infection may be of public health significance.
 Most reported cases have been acquired in the tropics and subtropics, particularly in Southeast Asia.